akrck02/GTD_Framework/README.md

 # Getting things done library.

-This is a library to develop web applications things easier.
+This is a library to develop web applications easier.
-Every script is a module, they can be loaded importing the script.
+Every script is a module that can be loaded importing the script.
+They may be dependant of other modules.

-*see module dependencies*
+*see module dependencies on each module docs*

 Example for a script importing a module: